zio/zio/docs/reference/di/index.md

 ZIO has a full solution to the dependency injection problem.
 It provides a built-in approach to dependency injection using the following tools in combination together:

 1. **ZIO Environment**
   - We use the `ZIO.serviceXYZ` to access services inside the ZIO environment, without having any knowledge of how the services are created or implemented.
 Using `ZIO.serviceXYZ` helps us to decouple our usage of services from the implementation of the services.

   Consequently, all dependencies will be encoded inside the `R` type parameter of our ZIO application.
 This specifies which services are required to fulfill the application's functionality.

   - We use the `ZIO.provideXYZ` to provide services to the ZIO environment.
 This is the opposite operation of `ZIO.serviceXYZ`.
 It allows us to inject all dependencies into the ZIO environment.

 2. **ZLayer**— We use layers to create the dependency graph that our application depends on.

-We can achieve dependency injection through these three simple steps:
+We can have dependency injection through three simple steps:

-1. **Accessing The ZIO Environment**— We use `ZIO.service` to access services from the environment.
+1. Accessing services from the ZIO environment

-2. **[Building Dependency Graph](building-dependency-graph.md)**— We use `ZLayer` to build the dependency graph.
-Assume we have several services with their dependencies, and we need a way to compose and wire up these dependencies to create the application's dependency graph. `ZLayer` is a ZIO solution for this problem.
-It allows us to build up the whole application dependency graph by composing layers horizontally and vertically.

-3. **[Dependency Propagation](dependency-propagation.md)**— The `ZIO#provide` method allows us to propagate the dependencies from bottom to top.
+2. Building the dependency graph
+3. Providing services to the ZIO environment

+We will discuss them in more detail throughout [this page](dependency-injection-in-zio.md).

 ## ZIO's Dependency Injection Features